-Until recently, the tasks of neural program synthesis [Gulwani et al., 2017] and program repair [Le Goues et al., 2012, 2019; Petke et al., 2018; Zhang et al., 2024b] have been considered separately.
-However, results from genetic programming [Sobania et al., 2021] suggest that evolution is a crucial step in synthesis.
-A number of important studies bridging this gap in the application of LLMs have been carried out concurrently with this work, discussed below.

-The use of LLMs for a program repair step within a program synthesis pipeline has been studied by Joshi et al. [2022] and Gupta et al. [2020], while the specific case of instruction-driven LLMs has been explored by Fan et al. [2023], where the initial synthesis is done by the Codex model [Chen et al., 2021b] and for program repair both Codex and state-of-the-art specialized repair tools such as TBar and Recoder [Just et al., 2014] are considered and compared.
-Zhang et al. [2023b] do the same, but fine-tune PyCodeGPT-110M [Zan et al., 2022] to use it as a repair model.
-The resulting framework is a two-step process (one draft step and one debug step), while iterative evolution and search are not explored.
+Until recently, the tasks of neural program synthesis [Gulwani et al. 2017] and program repair [Le Goues et al. 2012, 2019; Petke et al. 2018; Zhang et al. 2024b] have been considered separately.
+However, results from genetic programming [Sobania et al. 2021] suggest that evolution is a crucial step in synthesis.
+A number of important studies bridging this gap in the application of large language models have been carried out concurrently with this work, discussed below.
+The use of large language models for a program repair step within a program synthesis pipeline has been studied by Joshi et al. [2022] and Gupta et al. [2020], while the specific case of instructiondriven LLMs has been explored by Fan et al. [2023], where the initial synthesis is done by the Codex model [Chen et al. 2021b] and for program repair both Codex and state-of-the-art specialized repair tools such as TBar and Recoder [Just et al. 2014] are considered and compared.
+Zhang et al. [2023b] do the same but fine tune BuCodeCPT 110M [Zen et al. 2022] to use it as a remain model.
+The do the same, but fine-tune PyCodeGPT-110M [Zan et al. 2022] to use it as a repair model.
+The resulting framework is a two-step process (1 draft step and 1 debug step), while iterative evolution and search are not explored.
+Evolution through Large Models (ELM) [Lehman et al. 2022] proposes to use a language model in place of a mutation operator within a traditional genetic programming framework [Kore 1994]

-Evolution through Large Models (ELM) [Lehman et al., 2022] proposes to use a language model in place of a mutation operator within a traditional genetic programming framework [Koza, 1994].
-They use a type of instruction fine-tuned model trained on git commit messages known as a diff model.9 However, the model is directed neither to solve the programming problem at hand nor to fix bugs.
+in place of a mutation operator within a traditional genetic programming framework [Koza 1994].
+They use a type of instruction fine-tuned model trained on git commit messages known as a diff model.
+However, the model is directed neither to solve the programming problem at hand nor to fix bugs.
 Instead, it is provided with generic instructions such as "Change function f."
-This approach is meant for the cases where creative freedom [Stanley and Lehman, 2015] is encouraged rather than satisfying concrete requirements.
+This approach is meant for the cases where creative freedom [Stanley and Lehman 2015] is encouraged rather than satisfying concrete requirements.
 Liu et al. [2023a] demonstrate the advantages of applying ELM to modular components of a solution, rather than the entire solution to the given problem.

 Some related work is explicitly guided by the metaphor of conversation between agents.
-Zhang et al. [2023a] implement a repair-only program synthesis loop as a conversation between an analyst agent, a coder, and a tester, while Dong et al. [2024] do the same for tester, developer, and reviewer.
+Zhang et al. [2023a] implements a repair-only program synthesis loop as a conversation between an analyst agent, a coder, and a tester, while [Dong et al. 2024] does the same for tester, developer, and reviewer.
 The coder and the developer are roughly equivalent to SYNTHESIZE, the tester to EXECUTE, and the reviewer to INSTRUCT, while the analyst is an agent that prepares a generation prompt for the coder.
-Both testers are language models that predict the output of a program without actual compilation, execution, or testing, which makes Dong et al. [2024] and Zhang et al. [2023a] specific cases of chain-of-thought prompting [Yu et al., 2023] for program synthesis.
+Both testers are language models that predict the output of a program without actual compilation, execution, or testing, which makes Dong et al. [2024] and Zhang et al. [2023a] specific cases of chain-of-thought prompting [Yu et al. 2023] for program synthesis.